nickapos/vagrant-chef/vm-automation-presentation.md

 A machine image is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.
 Machine image formats change for each platform.
 Some examples include AMIs for EC2, VMDK/VMX files for VMware, OVF exports for VirtualBox, etc.

+In order to setup and configure a new system, Packer uses a number of files, called kickstarter files, that guide the whole setup procedure step by step, by providing input to all the various menus that come through the usual installation of a system (both windows and or linux).

 Although nowadays Packer supports Chef itself, we are basically using its Vagrant post-processor to create custom Vagrant boxes from the net installation iso of Centos 6.6.
 Originally Packer did not support configuration management systems, so we used Vagrant instead.
 Nowadays its feature list is quite close to the Vagrant

 # Packer template file example

   * Templates are JSON files that configure the various components of Packer in order to create one or more machine images.
   * Templates are given to commands such as packer build, which will take the template and actually run the builds within it, producing any resulting machine images.

-Packer templates are often brittle and not so easy to use as Vagrant files.
 The following example retrieves the ubuntu server iso and prepares a system using shell as a provisioner and executing the script setup_things.sh

+    ``` json

     {
       "builders": [